dondrzzy/The-Business-Center/README.md

 #### Run the migrations to create your database

-    creae the migrations
+    create the migrations
     (venv)$ python manage.py db init

-    create the Migrations script
     (venv)$ python manage.py db migrate

-    Populate your databse with the tables
+    Populate your database with the tables
     (venv)$ python manage.py db upgrade

 ##### Start the application

-> python run.py
+> python run.py or python manage.py runserver

-Open your favorite browser, preferrably google chrome and route to  **[this location](http://127.0.0.1:5000/apidocs)** for instructions
+Check out the API docs online  **[here](https://the-business-center-api.herokuapp.com/apidocs)**

 You can also use postman to test the endpoints